Potential Multibaggers Pt.3: Momo Has Mojo

 With higher potential often comes higher risk.
 This may be especially true for Chinese technology stocks.
 If the Chinese government wants to curtail social media apps as Momo, it simply does.
 Or maybe there will be a newer, more exciting social app that comes around?

-In my opinion both risks are present, but not very likely.
+In my opinion, both risks are present, but not very likely.
 Momo is a Chinese app, not a foreign one, which is already a difference.
-Therefore it knows the system very well.
+Therefore, it knows the system very well.
 Secondly, Momo has more the name of being a date app than a social uproar app.
 Thirdly, the Communist Party knows that they don't make themselves very popular with the population by blocking a whole app.
 So I see this risk as rather small, but not completely impossible.

 The threat of another app taking Momo's place is even smaller in my opinion.
 The company has shown that it can adapt when it is not profitable enough and there is an enormous opportunity waiting in the mobile video market, especially in the advertising market, which has only started now.